Pilot reaches 1,000 flight hours for a third time

-U.S. Air Force Lt.
-Col. Christopher White, 315th Fighter Squadron commander, currently deployed to Spangdahlem Air Base, Germany, reached his 1,000th flight hour milestone in the F-35A Lightning II aircraft, June 3, 2022.
-Members of the 158th Fighter Wing deployed to Europe in support of NATO’s ongoing air policing mission to deter aggression and assure allies and partners in the region.
-(U.S. Air Force photo by Tech.
-Sgt.
-Anthony Plyler)
+SOUTH BURLINGTON, Vt. – U.S. Air Force Lt.
+Col. Christopher J. White, the 315th Fighter Squadron commander, assigned to the 158th Fighter Wing, Vermont Air National Guard, reached his 1,000th flight hour milestone in the F-35A Lightning II on June 3, 2022 while deployed to Germany in support of ongoing NATO missions in Europe.

+“It’s incredibly humbling to get to fly that 1,000th hour with the most professional and lethal team that I’ve ever had the privilege of working and flying with,” said White.
+“I consider myself very fortunate to be overseas at a potential turning point in history, providing 5th generation air power to the combatant commander to deter our adversaries and assure our NATO allies.”

+The F-35 is the third airframe in which White has passed the 1,000th flight hour mark.

 |Date Taken: